Hywan/LaMaisonVivante/blinds/blinds-controller/README.md

     -V, --version              Prints version information

 OPTIONS:
-    -x, --action <action>            Type of signal/event to send on the light [default: Pulse]  [possible values:
+    -x, --action <action>            Type of signal/event to send on the blind [default: Opening]  [possible values:
-                                     Pulse]
+                                     Unmoving, MovingUp, MovingDown, Opening, Closing]
-    -a, --address <address>          Address of the Controllino; see `lights.ino` to see the port; e.g.
+    -a, --address <address>          Address of the Controllino; see `blinds.ino` to see the port; e.g.
                                      `192.168.1.42:23`.
 This option overwrites the value read from the configuration file
-    -s, --subject <subject>          Light to control [default: LivingRoom]  [possible values: LaundryRoom, Bathroom, LouiseBedroom, EliBedroom, Hall, LivingRoom, SittingRoom, DiningTable,
+    -s, --subject <subject>          Blind to control [default: LivingRoom]  [possible values: Kitchen, LivingRoom, ParentBedroom, EliBedroom, LouiseBedroom, Bathroom]
-                                     KitchenIsland, Kitchen, ParentBed, ParentBathroom, ParentBedroom]
     -p, --thing-port <thing-port>    Port of the Thing.
 Requires `--into-thing` to be effective
 ```

 Use the `--address` option to specify the address, and the `--subject`
-option to specify the group of lights to control.
-The `--action`
+option to specify the blind to control.
+The `--action` option defaults
-option defaults to `pulse`, which is also the only possible value for
-the moment, so you can skip it.
+to `Opening`.

 A configuration file can be used to read the value of the `--address`
 option.
 Use `--print-config-path` to get the path to the configuration